Malizma333/line-rider-web-guide/pages/basic_tutorials/shortcuts.md

 - The **I** key can be used to place a flag at the current point in the timeline, which is helpful for marking off a section of track.
 - Once a flag has been place, the **U** key can be used to stop the track and rewind it back to where the flag is located.
-- The **Y** key is similar, but plays the track from the point the flag is at.
+- The **Y** key is similar to the stop shortcut, but plays the track from the point the flag is at.
 - The **O** key can be pressed to toggle "Onion Skinning," which shows where the rider(s) are in the next and previous few frames.

 ### Editing Line Selections